briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     Section 303.991 of the Traffic Code.

 5. _(e)_ The offense established under this section is a strict liability offense and Ohio R.C.
-2901.20 does not apply.
+[2901.20][ORC Section 2901.20] does not apply.
 The designation of this offense as a strict liability offense shall not be construed to imply that any other offense, for which there is no specified degree of culpability, is not a strict liability offense.\
 (ORC 4511.213)

 ## 333.04   Stopping vehicle; slow speed; posted minimum speeds